prantlf/ovai/README.md

 #### gemma2
 Google Gemma 2 is a high-performing and efficient model available in three sizes: 2B, 9B, and 27B.

+#### gemma3
+Gemma is a lightweight, family of models from Google built on Gemini technology.
+The Gemma 3 models are multimodal—processing text and images—and feature a 128K context window with support for over 140 languages.
+Available in 1B, 4B, 12B, and 27B parameter sizes, they excel in tasks like question answering, summarization, and reasoning, while their compact design allows deployment on resource-limited devices.

 #### granite3.1-dense
 The IBM Granite 2B and 8B models are text-only dense LLMs trained on over 12 trillion tokens of data, demonstrated significant improvements over their predecessors in performance and speed in IBM’s initial testing.